anonlang/anonlang/raw-though-process/raw-notes.md

   - Typically, libs shouldn't be removed so that dependencies wouldn't be broken.
 But, there are times, like security concerns, that maybe they should be used anymore.
 What to do in these cases?
     - By default, new and lesser-used (under 1000 downloads?) libs/apps can be removed with no issues.
     - If there are many users of sunsetting package, perhaps make it a minimal cost to remove, as to promote not removing them? $1 per 10,000 (or, 100k) downloads to sunset a package?
+  - Need to consider about command line utilities, which should be easy to use.
+Shouldn't need to type out long name each time.
+Shouldn't have to manually define each shortcut?
+Hmm, perhaps use the same idea as in Java.. the full package name could be used, or just the ending.
+This is the same idea that would/could be used to find packages in the package manager.
+If there are two packages of the same name, then the full package name would have to be used.
+- Attributes/modifiers for attributes/functions could be proceeded by a backslash.
+Some modifier names would be reserved, others left open to users.

+        \global \lazy \singleton \markdown \async my-thing [ ... ]

+        \[global lazy singleton markdown async] my-thing [ ... ]

+- If settings are created for everything, then it will become like Windows Registry.